ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 ---
 layout: post
 comments: true
-title: Salary Dynamics in the University of California System
+title: Salary Dynamics in the University of California
 ---

 <figure>